Easy Refrigerator Sweet and Spicy Pickles Recipe

 STEP 4: Add the salt, vinegar, honey, and water.
 Cover the jar and lightly shake it up.

-Note: This is a small batch recipe and will make a one-pint mason jar of pickles for multiple jars of pickles, double or triple the ingredients.
+Note: This is a small batch recipe and will make a one-pint mason jar of pickles.
+For multiple jars of pickles, double or triple the ingredients using the recipe scale button in the recipe card.

 Overhead view of 2 mason jars filled with pickles and brine